adeiyin/JP_project_submission/NCDC/readme.md

 ---

 This README encapsulates all steps in the notebook, provides setup instructions, and highlights areas for improvement.
-Let me know if you'd like to refine or expand any section!